GothenburgBitFactory/tw.org/content/docs/priority.md

 ## Warning

-If you sync tasks between different clients, you will need to configure those clients in the same way, otherwise you\'ll find that Taskwarrior will enforce the default configuration.
+If you sync tasks between different clients, you will need to configure those clients in the same way, otherwise you'll find that Taskwarrior will enforce the default configuration.